divanvisagie/reservoir/README.md

 ## 💡 Why Reservoir?

-Think of it as a personal neural lake:
+Think of it as a personal neural lake that evolves into an intelligent assistant with memory:
-- 🗂️ **Capture**: Every prompt and response is logged.
+- 🗂️ **Capture**: Every prompt and response is logged, building a rich history.
+- 🧠 **Dynamic Context Enrichment (Future Goal)**: The core idea is to leverage Neo4j's graph relationships and vector search capabilities.
+Reservoir aims to dynamically build relevant context from your past interactions (based on semantic similarity and graph connections) and inject it into new prompts *before* they are sent to the AI model.
+This enrichment provides a seamless experience, making it feel like you're talking to an AI with persistent memory.
-- 🔍 **Search (coming soon)**: Look up past queries by topic, keyword, or context.
+- 🔍 **Search (coming soon)**: Look up past queries by topic, keyword, or context, powered by standard and semantic search.
-- ⚡ **Self-building**: Your interactions enrich the system.
+- ⚡ **Self-building**: Your interactions continuously enrich the knowledge base.
 - 🔌 **Plug-and-Play**: Drop it in front of your OpenAI-compatible app—no client code changes needed.

 ## 🔧 How It Works